lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 If you didn't use the same paths as I did, you might want to change the lines with the numbers (1), (2), (3) and (4).

+### The package.json file

-At this point, we are ready to execute rollup.
+At this point, we are almost ready to execute rollup.
 Before we do so, let's install the packages required by rollup for a smooth execution.

 Let's create our **package.json**.